ivan-kleshnin/reactive-states/README.md

 ### Benefits

 * open action set
-* pairs nicely with currying
 * natural composition (!)

-Update function are all of type `s -> s` so are naturally composable.
-Nasty `combineReducers` workarounds are not required.
+Update functions are all of type `s -> s` so are naturally composable.<br/> Nasty `combineReducers` workarounds are not required.

 ### Drawbacks

-* open action set (can be viewed as a drabwack as well)
+* open action set (can be also viewed as drawback)
-* actions and state can be circulary dependent (solvable, see below)
 * hard to log actions (stream of functions is obscure)

 ### Conclusion

+* pairs nicely with currying
+* pairs nicely with lensing
 * is appropriate for most action sets out there (?)

 ## Complex state